 The mentoring board

-The mentoring board changes every year as members step down and we recruit more women keen to give back to the industry by supporting future female leaders.
-We have aimed to create a diverse board of mentors whose collective background and experience allows us to support a very broad range of needs from our mentees.
+The mentoring board changes every year as members step down and we recruit more women keen to give back to the industry and support future female leaders.
+The diverse backgrounds and experiences of our board of mentors allow us to support the very broad range of needs from our mentees.

 Graduates from the mentoring programme have gone on to secure top level positions in the industry.
-There is a great community of mentoring scheme alumni including three members of the current Women in PR Committee: Claire Foster, Sarah Samee and Anna Geffert.
+There is a great community of mentoring scheme alumni including four members of the current Women in PR Committee: Sarah Samee, Anna Geffert, Alison Hicks and Addy Frederick.
 The feedback we receive regarding the impact on individual careers is fantastic and many stories have been published on our blog.

-The mentoring programme lasts for 12 months starting in June each year and involves three full mentoring sessions plus ad-hoc discretionary support.
+The mentoring programme lasts for 12 months and involves three full mentoring sessions plus ad-hoc discretionary support.
+The 2020/21 programme will start in August.

 - Leadership potential (demonstrable experience to date; a leader of the future)